 " Keep your spine vertical and erect", how many times have you heard this fundamental piece of instruction coming from the yoga instructor every time we are instructed to sit in any of the meditative poses.
 Have you ever wondered why? or how is a spine held vertically erect significant to practicing meditation.
 Meditation is the most illusionary concept in the wellness industry today: teaching or understanding the technique of meditation is open to multitude of interpretations, subject to individual experiences with it.
-But, majority of the practitioners are unanimous on at least the requirements of the posture one must meditate into.
-The lower extremities must be folded into a steady base with the neck, head held straight over the vertical spine.
+But, majority of the practitioners are unanimous on at least the requirements of the meditative posture, like Sukhasana or Padmasana, one must meditate into, the lower extremities must be folded into a steady base with the neck, head held straight over the vertical spine.

 Hathayogapradipika mentions words like sthairya (firmness and steadiness), samyak ( together in one direction, thus erect), and samum....sthanuh ( erect.... steadied) while describing the directives for meditation and prayer postures.
 These terms as mentioned mean, be solidly established in the vertical, physically vertical, for the sake of the mental and spiritual order.